Uclusion/uclusion-blog/_posts/2020-01-28-towards-better-notifications.md

 featured: true
 ---

-Notifications in Uclusion used to be based on a model similar to slack: A notification would tell you of a change, upon clicking the notification the user is navigated somewhere, and the notification would disappear.
+Notifications in Uclusion used to be based on a model similar to Slack: A notification would tell you of a change, upon clicking the notification the user is navigated somewhere, and the notification would disappear.

-This works well for informing you of events, but doens't work well for making sure anything gets done.
+This works well for informing you of events, but doesn't work well for making sure anything gets done.
 To accomplish the latter you need two things:
 1. A notification must be *persistent* until some set of criteria is met.
 E.G. a notification of a new poll has opened should stick around until you've replied to the poll.